 With that being said, it is not like Eguchi has only started his endeavors yesterday, as a matter of a fact, the seiyuu has been consistently been expanding his repertoire and inevitably his experience has made him improve his skills with all the years that he has been active in this part of his career.

 TRIGNAL (2012 -)

-Eguchi‘s first endeavors into the music industry started off in 2012, however back in 2011 the unit’s name was decided and the following year TRIGNAL would debut at the Kiramune Music Festival where they performed live for the first time, in other words, it was their first live.
+Eguchi‘s first endeavors into the music industry started off in 2012, however back in 2011 the unit’s name was decided and the following year TRIGNAL would debut at the Kiramune Music Festival where they performed live for the first time, in other words, it was their first live show.

-Back when the unit had just debuted one could not really say their performance was comfortable and that they lacked experience both at singing as a unit but as individuals.
+Back when the unit had just debuted one could not really say their performance was comfortable and that they lacked experience both at singing as a unit and as individuals.

 With that being said it took them a while to achieve that landmark. “so funny” was the first evidence we got that TRIGNAL had finally begun to show their hard work towards the quality that they exude now, be it in CD or live performance context.
 Eguchi‘s first time penning a song was with “延長線上のFriends” back in “so funny“.

 Although the seiyuu has mentioned that he enjoys listening to upbeat pop songs it was quite surprising to see him take on a more rock track, in fact, that was the first time TRIGNAL featured a rock song in their repertoire.
 Not only did Eguchi’s talent for penning songs came to light but his powerful vocals have also awestruck many.